urnathan/joust/README.md

 * `-o STEM`  Output file stem, defaults to '-' (stdout/stderr)
 * `-p PREFIX`: Command line prefix, defaults `RUN`, repeatable

-The environment variable `JOUST` can be set to specify another file of variable definitions.
+The environment variable `$JOUST` can be set to specify another file of variable definitions.

 * RUN: A test pipeline to execute
 * RUN-SIGNAL: A test pipeline, terminating via a signal